What is the Difference Between Hemp Oil & CBD Oil?

 From Brazilian jiu jitsu to MMA and boxing – combat sports athletes are embracing CBD oil in a big way.
 Dozens of fighters around the world are now sponsored by CBD brands, since the World Anti Doping Agency dropped its ban on the cannabis-derived substance two years ago.

-Hemp – the cannabis plant – has been used as food and medicine for millennia.
+Hemp – the cannabis plant – has been used as food for millennia.
 Cannabis has long been used as a painkiller, but its side effects made it unacceptable – an illegal – in most modern cultures.
 Separating out the elements of cannabis into CBD (cannabidiol) and THC (the psychoactive part that gets you high), however, has revolutionised the substance.

-CBD is mainly used to reduce stress and as a painkiller.
 With opioid-dependency being a real problem for combat athletes, CBD is a welcome alternative – WHO’s 2018 report stated that it doesn’t result in dependence or misuse.

 CBD can affect dozens of processes in your central and nervous system, and here’s why: